oswq/oswq/README.md

 ### get in touch

-let's connect! find me on instagram 🤳📱 and youtube 🕹️📺📷. 💖
+let's connect! find me on instagram 🤳📱 and youtube 🕹️📺📷.

+💖💖✨ have a great rest of your day~! ✨💖💖